 - Transfer points on a 1:1 basis to many airline loyalty programs

-When staying at a Marriott properties, you will enjoy benefits for the similar membership status within the Marriott Rewards loyalty program.
+When staying at a Marriott property, you will enjoy benefits for the similar membership status within the Marriott Rewards loyalty program.

 A HUGE perk of the Starwood program is the ability to transfer out SPG points to airlines.
 You will receive a bonus of 5,000 miles for every 20,000 Starpoints you transfer.